Public Enquiry 1975: introduction

 West side faces from H474s H477S.

-Lee Norse LN 800 continuous miners were used for all the West Side face headings with high rates of developments achieved due to the seam section becoming thicker as the mine progressed westward and the introduction of total bolting as the support system.
+Lee Norse LN 800 continuous miners were used for all the West Side face headings with high rates of developments achieved due to the seam section becoming thicker as the mine progressed westward and the introduction of total bolting as the primary support system.
 The last 3 faces at the west of the mine were supplied with face equipment from the newly formed mining company, Longwall International, a merger of Meco International and Dobson in Jan 1993.

 As the West lateral developments progressed the conveyor system was changed due to the length of the drivages and the faces worked.
 The slit from the outbye end of the conveyor road to the steel cord had a Huwood double drive which delivered onto the steel cord conveyor.
 A further Huwood double drive was installed just inbye of H472s slit supplied by an Wallacetown H65 installed on a large purdy platform outbye of H472s.The platform had to be built with sufficient height to allow men to walk underneath so we built the switchgear on the platform and then lifted the entire platform as high as possible.
 The conveyor became a manrider except for a short section at H472s junction where the South West Trunk delivered on the West Conveyor.